ttaubert/octoblog/source/_posts/2016-06-07-continuous-integration-for-nss.markdown

 date: 2016-06-14 17:17:01 +0200
 ---

-The following image shows the [TreeHerder](https://github.com/mozilla/treeherder/) UI and the effects of pushing one or multiple changesets to the [NSS repository](https://hg.mozilla.org/projects/nss).
-All this is the result of quite a moderate amount of work (on our side at least):
+The following image shows our [TreeHerder dashboard](https://treeherder.mozilla.org/#/jobs?repo=nss) and the effects of pushing one or multiple changesets to the [NSS repository](https://hg.mozilla.org/projects/nss).
+All this is the result of a rather moderate amount of work (on our side at least):

 {% img /images/treeherder.png The TreeHerder dashboard showing the NSS repository %}

 With [Taskcluster](https://docs.taskcluster.net/) it's nowadays surprisingly easy to set up and manage continous integration for Mozilla projects.
-Having spent the last few weeks at setting up exactly that for NSS I want to seize the chance to write about all the steps we took and the challenges we overcame.
-Even if you don't contribute to Mozilla you might be interested in the nitty-gritty of our next-generation task execution framework.
+Having spent the last few weeks doing exactly that for NSS I want to seize the chance to write about our experience - and even if you don't manage a Mozilla project you might be interested in the nitty-gritty of our next-generation task execution framework.

 ## What's the goal?